-The policy shift towards inclusive assessment practices has led to a significant rise in the number of research articles measuring the influence of test format on measures of student knowledge and skill.
-Alternate and modified assessment policies for some students with disabilities often rely on assessments that, at the very least, change the format of standard test items for a number of reasons.
+The policy shift toward inclusive assessment practices has led to a significant rise in the number of research articles measuring the influence of test format on measures of student knowledge and skill.
+Alternate and modified assessment policies for some SwDs often rely on assessments that, at the very least, change the format of standard test items for a number of reasons.
 Depending on the goals of the assessment, it may also be desirable to change the content rigor or the cognitive complexity of the test items as well.
 However, the research literature on the effects of test item modifications does not typically assume that the revised test items are meant to be easier.
-The research literature associated with these types of items has tended to be more focused on improving accessibility, even if the target depth of knowledge or cognitive load is modified, with efforts made to maintain item difficulty while changing the features of the test item (for instance, see DePascale, 2010a; Kopriva & Albers, 2013).
-Other literature is concerned about maintaining the intent of the target knowledge, skills and abilities across versions as well as keeping the cognitive complexity constant.
-In this case more constrained changes in conditions or formats are considered (see Winter, 2010, for a summary of comparability issues and methods).
+The research literature associated with these types of items has tended to be more focused on improving accessibility, even if the target depth of knowledge or cognitive load is modified, with efforts made to maintain item difficulty while changing the features of the test item (e.g., see DePascale, 2010b; Kopriva & Albers, 2013).
+Other literature is concerned about maintaining the intent of the target knowledge, skills, and abilities across versions as well as keeping the cognitive complexity constant.
+In this case, more constrained changes in conditions or formats are considered (see Winter, 2010, for a summary of comparability issues and methods).

 In both cases, the assumption in the research literature is that increased item accessibility will lead to fewer barriers to measuring the intent of the items and perhaps increases in student performance assuming students have had access to opportunity to learn the material being tested.
 However, much of the literature focuses on an item's accessibility as a general construct situated within the item, and does not consider the extent to which an item is differentially accessible to members of various groups.
-Yet assessment policy and the practical considerations of test item development suggests that a single group of items will need to be used with students with a disabilities.
+Yet assessment policy and the practical considerations of test item development suggests that a single group of items will need to be used with students with a diverse set of characteristics, even within student subgroups such as ELL or SwD.
 In other words, at this time, the relative dearth of studies that investigate the impact of item format changes on a heterogeneous population of test takers makes it is difficult to defensibly match specific student characteristics with specific aspects of accessible test items.
-Authors such as Solano-Flores (2013) and Erikan, Roth, Simon, Sandilands, and Lyons-Thomas (2013) have argued for a more nuanced approach to item selection for students with particular characteristics.
+Authors such as Solano-Flores (in press) and Erikan, Roth, Simon, Sandilands, and Lyons-Thomas (2013) have argued for a more nuanced approach to item selection for students with particular characteristics.